LyleMi/Learn-Binary-Hacking/source/tools/list/reverse.rst

 - `IDAGolangHelper <https://github.com/sibears/IDAGolangHelper>`_ Set of IDA Pro scripts for parsing GoLang types information stored in compiled binary
 - `abyss <https://github.com/patois/abyss>`_ IDAPython Plugin for Postprocessing of Hexrays Decompiler Output
 - `Sark <https://github.com/tmr232/Sark>`_ IDA Plugins & IDAPython Scripting Library
+- `IDA minsc <https://github.com/arizvisa/ida-minsc>`_ is a plugin for IDA Pro that assists a user with scripting the IDAPython plugin that is bundled with the disassembler

 Ghidra
 ----------------------------------------